pingcap/docs/develop/dev-guide-use-subqueries.md

 ---
-title: Subqueries
+title: Subquery
+summary: Introduce subquery in TiDB.
 ---

-# Subqueries
+# Subquery

+This document mainly introduces the statement and category of subquery in TiDB.

 ## Overview

-Subqueries are SQL expressions nested within another query, with the help of subqueries, we can use the query results of another query in one query.
+SUbquery is a query within another SQL query.
+With subquery, the query result can be used in another query.

-Below we will take the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application as an example to introduce subqueries:
+The following takes the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application as an example to introduce subquery.

 ## Subquery statement

-Typically, subquery statements are divided into the following forms:
+Generally speaking, there are following five types of subqueries:

-- Scalar Subquery (Scalar Subquery), such as `SELECT (SELECT s1 FROM t2) FROM t1`.
+- Scalar Subquery, such as `SELECT (SELECT s1 FROM t2) FROM t1`.
 - Derived Tables, such as `SELECT t1.s1 FROM (SELECT s1 FROM t2) t1`.
-- Existential Test, e.g. `WHERE NOT EXISTS(SELECT ...
+- Existential Test, such as `WHERE NOT EXISTS(SELECT ...
 FROM t2)`, `WHERE t1.a IN (SELECT ...
 FROM t2)`.
-- Quantified Comparison, e.g. `WHERE t1.a = ANY(SELECT ...
+- Quantified Comparison, such as `WHERE t1.a = ANY(SELECT ...
 FROM t2)`, `WHERE t1.a = ANY(SELECT ...
 FROM t2)`.
-- Subquery as a comparison operator operand, e.g. `WHERE t1.a > (SELECT ...
+- Subquery as a comparison operator operand, such as `WHERE t1.a > (SELECT ...
 FROM t2)`.

-## The category of subqueries
+## The category of subquery

-Generally speaking, we can divide subqueries into two categories: [Correlated Subquery](https://en.wikipedia.org/wiki/Correlated_subquery) and Self-contained Subquery.
-TiDB treats these two types of subqueries differently.
+Generally speaking, subquery can be categorized as [Correlated Subquery](https://en.wikipedia.org/wiki/Correlated_subquery) and Self-contained Subquery.
+TiDB treats these two types differently.

-The basis for determining whether a subquery is related or not is whether we refer to the columns of the outer query in the subquery.
+The basis for determining whether a query is correlated is whether it refers to a subquery with columns from outer references.

 ### Self-contained subquery

-For unrelated subqueries that use subqueries as operand of comparison operators (`>` / `>=`/ `<` / `<=` / `=` / `! =`), the inner subquery needs to be queried only once, and TiDB rewrites the inner subquery as a constant during the execution plan generation phase.
+For self-contained subquery that uses subquery as operand of comparison operators (`>`, `>=`, `<` , `<=` , `=` , `! =`), the inner subquery queries only once, and TiDB rewrites it as a constant during the execution plan phase.

-For example, if we want to find authors in the `authors` table whose age is greater than the overall average age, we can do so by using the subquery as the operand of the comparison operator.
+For example, to query authors in the `authors` table whose age is greater than the average age, you can use subquery as a comparison operator operand.

 {{< copyable "sql" >}}